EDIflyer/linux-notes/docs/general-notes/linux_notes.md

 ## Activating RDP
 If using a distro that doesn't have screen sharing installed by default (on Debian this can simply be enabled via Settings > System > Desktop sharing) then RDP can be enabled using the below commands.

-!!! tip "Connecting to locked session"
+!!! tip "Connecting to a locked session"
     By default GNOME screen sharing blocks remote access when the screen is locked.

     This can be addressed by using the **Allow Locked Remote Desktop** extension below.